 - Bleeding from injury to leg or abdomen

-- Very slow movements
+- Very slow or uncoordinated movements

 - Getting stuck in a molt

 - Loss of appetite that is not associated with molt